nimaaskarian/nitab/README.md

     You can use taskbar by clicking on each icon, or use "Alt + <taskbar item index>".
 For example, You want to open second taskbar item using your keyboard.
 You'll have to press "Alt + 2". both numpad and num-row keys can be used.

 - #### Sidebar menu
+Theres a sidebar menu which you can edit some settings and review your customizations in it.
+You can open using "Escape" key.
+It has multiple pages.
+You can navigate between them using navigation buttons.
+- ##### Overview
+You can see a overview of what
 - #### Terminal

   If you type anything on Nitab, It'll open a window with a text input on it.
 Thats what we call Terminal.
 You can type and press "Enter key" to search google with anything that you typed.